szbela87/narw_classification/README.md

 ### Training Example
-In the different directories, we provide the training and evaluation notebooks.
+In each directory, we provide the training and evaluation notebooks.

-For the single models, these directories are:
+For the single models, these directories are corresponding the models according to the manuscript:
 * `densenet_augm`
 * `densenet_no_augm`
 * `mobilenet_augm`